alexelash/personal-website/_projects/districtbuilder.md

     layout: 'text-visual'
     desc: |
       ## New typeface and color palette
-      Finally, used the [New Frank typeface](https://newlyn.com/fonts/new-frank/) for the logotype.
+      Finally, I choose the [New Frank typeface](https://newlyn.com/fonts/new-frank/) for the logotype.
 New Frank has a large font family and has an understated design that I felt would offer DistrictBuilder more refinement than its previous logotype.
 I also developed a fuller color scheme for UI and collateral applications.
   - type: 'grid'
     layout: 'small-small-big'
     visual: